janniklaskeck/livestreamer_twitch_gui/README.md

 This feature isn't fully fleshed out, so please report bugs if you find them.

-For the update interval a minimum of 20 to 30 seconds is recommended(depeding on number of streams in your list and how many of them are online at the same time).
-Lower numbers might lead to errors.
+For the update interval a 30 seconds is recommended depeding on number of streams in your list and how many of them are online at the same time).
+20 Seconds is the minimum.

+The Export feature should work fine, it is only tested on windows.
+You may have to restart the application after importing to see your streams.
+I didn't test this feature a lot, there are probably some bugs.

 !!IMPORTANT!!